Student Wellbeing Services

 UK Students who undergo a first diagnostic test for dyslexia, which cannot be met through Disabled Students Allowance, will automatically have a precentage of the costs covered through LOAF.
 You do not need to complete an LOAF application form, just speak to our Disabilities Service, Tel: 01524 592111.

 If you are not attending your course for health reasons or because of caring responsibilities or any other unavoidable situation and you have not permanently withdrawn from your studies (you intend to return after your time out) you can apply for help from the Fund.

 As a postgraduate student, you must show that you can meet your tuition fees and that you have made reasonable provision to support yourself throughout your course, including taking out a Professional Career Development Loan (PCDL) (or show one has been refused) where eligible.
-Your application to the Access to Learning Fund should be to meet unexpected or exceptional/unforseen costs.
+Your application to the Lancaster Opportunity and Acces Fund should be to meet unexpected or exceptional/unforseen costs.
 Evidence submitted must show adequate resourcing / financial preparation was made, otherwise an award is unlikely.